David-Durst/embeddedHaskellAetherling/theory/Basic.md

 An operator with an input or output `TSeq` that has a non-zero `v` will receive or produce no input on those clocks.
 The operator may do nothing during those clocks, and be underutilized, depending on the operator.
     1. For example, if `Map_t 1 Add` had any empty clocks, the `Add` would be underutilized.

+**Note:** A period is one or more clock cycles.
+We use the term period for `Map_t` and `Map_s` as the lifted operator `f` may take multiple clock cycles.

 ### Operators
 1. `Map_s n f :: (t -> t') -> SSeq n t -> SSeq n t'`
 2. `Map_t n f :: (t -> t') -> TSeq n v t -> TSeq n v t'`

 ### Throughput
-A throughput has two parts: the element type and the rate of elements per clock.
+A throughput has two parts: the token type and the rate of tokens per clock.
-We represent this as `rate_numerator type_of_element per rate_denominator clocks`.
+We represent this as `rate_numerator token_type per rate_denominator clocks`.
-Element types are the types that the rewrite rules (see below) will not reshape: `Int`s or tuples.

 Adding two throughputs creates a tuple of their element types.
 It does not change the `numerator` or `denominator`.
 Multiplying or dividing a throughput by a scalar changes the `numerator` or `denominator`.
 It does not change the element type.